ScanRE/ScanRE/README.md

 * List of findings
 ![image](https://github.com/SaketThota/ScanRE/assets/52862591/2e1fe903-d39a-456b-bf8e-1130604c0d83)

-* Results in an easy to understand format along with severity, likelihood, file path and line number in which the vulnerability was detected, the CWE details and suggested mitigation stratergy as well as past scan findings and vulnerability tracking.
+* Results in an easy to understand format along with severity, likelihood, file path and line number in which the vulnerability was detected, the CWE details and suggested mitigation strategy as well as past scan findings and vulnerability tracking.
 ![image](https://github.com/SaketThota/ScanRE/assets/52862591/f54eb52b-0585-44dd-95f7-749f26e9deb8)

 # Performance metrics:
 It made sense to include benchmarks to show expected performance from our system :)
-The time taken to complete a scan is totally dependent on the olume of code being scanned.
+The time taken to complete a scan is totally dependent on the volume of code being scanned.
 Since the underlying system is primarily built on top of SemGrep, our performance is mainly determined by the performance of SemGrep.
 Semgrep is able to outperform GitGuardian and other code analysis tools, both, in terms of time taken and false positives flagged.

 ![image](https://user-images.githubusercontent.com/52862591/234083312-6bc6cec7-0312-45ef-ab36-a55b3f381efd.png)